benburrill/halt_is_defeat/README.rst

     }

-However, if either the defeat or the preempt is removed, or if the function is inlined, or if the code is run with ``--unchecked``, there will be no error.
+However, if either the defeat or the preempt is removed, or if the function is inlined, or if the code is compiled with ``--unchecked``, there will be no error.

 Command-line arguments
 ----------------------